demisto/content/Packs/OPSWAT-MetaDefender-Sandbox/Integrations/MetaDefenderSandbox/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.

-### opswat-filescan-scan-url
+### metadefender-sandbox-scan-url

 ***
-Scan URL with OPSWAT Filescan Sandbox
+Scan URL with MetaDefender Sandbox

-**Note**: OPSWAT Filescan Sandbox handles URL scanning as a file scan.
+**Note**: MetaDefender Sandbox handles URL scanning as a file scan.

 Notice: Submitting indicators using this command might make the indicator data publicly available.
 See the vendor’s documentation for more details.

 #### Base Command

-`opswat-filescan-scan-url`
+`metadefender-sandbox-scan-url`

 #### Input